1. Animals Want to Live; They Love Life and Fear Death.

 Nowadays I ask myself from both the perspective of the old me and the new me, what does humane mean in the way it is being used?
 The old me says, “That is an odd word to associate with meat, dairy, and eggs, but hey, if it sells more products, why not?”
 The new me asks, “Back in the day, I could, and did, raise animals with kindness and tenderness, but how did I show them mercy?”
 Mercy — a unique human trait of refraining from doing harm.”

-Read more profiles of former meat and dairy farmers who went vegan, here.
+Read more powerful testimonies from former meat and dairy farmers who went vegan, here.

 11. There Is No Such Thing as Humane Animal Farming